They say your life can change in an instant.

-Exuberant, joyous, exciting are just a few words to describe the vivid and colourful work in Sally’s first solo exhibition.
+Exuberant, joyous, exciting are just a few words to describe the vivid and colourful work in Sally’s first exhibition.
 Sally’s work is strongly influenced by mandalas featuring owls, birds of peace, flowers and dot patterns aimed at bringing joy and calm to the viewer.

 Today her ‘studio’ is the lounge room of the ‘haunted’ 100 year old house she shares with husband Kelvin

 As her art progressed Sally’s TAFE art teacher Trudi Curran (also Head of Visual Arts at Collie Senior High School and now Chairman of Collie Art Gallery Group) encouraged her to exhibit.

 “She kept pestering me and eventually I said ‘yes,’” Sally recalls.
 “Then I walked away and said to myself ‘that will never happen’.
 Because I couldn’t see myself being that structured or disciplined, but it has happened!
 So we are on track with 32 pieces.
 I’ve developed my own style as I’ve gone on I think.
 My older work is not as vibrant as my current work, but I’m probably more confident now in developing my own style.”